How long have you been involved with border terriers?

 What health issues should I be aware of before committing to a border terrier?

 The condition you’ll hear the most about is CECS (Canine Epileptoid Cramping Disorder).
 This is an epilepsy-like condition that causes border terriers to cramp up for a period of minutes, and recover spontaneously.
 The dogs remain conscious during this time.
-Many people with CECS affected dogs find that their symptoms reduce when fed a diet that excludes grains and beef.
+Many people with CECS affected dogs find that their symptoms reduce when fed a diet that excludes gluten.
 Unfortunately, there is no genetic test for this condition, and so the only thing breeders can do is not breed from affected dogs.

 Border terriers occasionally have other health issues, but none that are prolific in the breed.
 For example, some dogs do have heart murmurs, luxating patellas, legg-perthes, and cryptorchidism.
 I try to use older, healthy stud dogs when appropriate in the hopes of security genes for longevity and health.